 - Brain in a Jar: Mamo eventually reveals that his real self is a gigantic disembodied brain, that controlled his clone bodies by implanted microchips.

-- Breaking the Fellowship: For a change, Fujiko's antics get Lupin to swear off her — until she's found abandoned in the wilderness and The Dulcinea Effect kicks in.
-This is the last straw for both Goemon and Jigen, and the trio only barely avoids coming to blows before turning their backs on each other.
-(And, naturally, Fujiko's running the Wounded Gazelle Gambit for Mamo.)
-The gang regathers at Mamo's Caribbean island, but after Fujiko getting kidnapped and Goemon suffering a Heroic BSOD, Lupin is eventually forced to Storm the Castle alone, despite Jigen's attempts to talk him out of it (with bullets).
+- Breaking the Fellowship: For a change, Fujiko's antics get Lupin to swear off her… until she's found abandoned in the wilderness and The Dulcinea Effect kicks in.
+This is the last straw for both Goemon and Jigen, and the trio only barely avoids coming to blows before turning their backs on each other (and, naturally, Fujiko's running the Wounded Gazelle Gambit for Mamo).
+The gang regathers at Mamo's Caribbean island, but after Fujiko gets kidnapped and Goemon suffers a Heroic BSOD, Lupin is eventually forced to Storm the Castle alone, despite Jigen's attempts to talk him out of it (with bullets).

 - Captain Obvious: "Ladies and gentlemen: The End."

 - Cassandra Truth: The Egyptian police initially don't believe Zenigata when he claims Lupin's broken into the pyramid to lift the Philosopher's Stone.